NathanNeurotic/uOPL/README.md

   <summary> <b> Frequent Issues </b> </summary>
 <p>

-### u-OPL Freezes on logo or grey screen
+### OPL Freezes on logo or grey screen

- Sometimes u-OPL freezes when loading config files made by older u-OPL builds.
+ Sometimes OPL freezes when loading config files made by older OPL builds.
-> hold __`START`__ while u-OPL initializes to make it skip the config loading, then, you can save your own settings.
+> hold __`START`__ while OPL initializes to make it skip the config loading, then, you can save your own settings.
 > fixing the issue.

 ### Game freezes on white screen

 > Main game executable could not be found.
 Either game is fragmented or image is corrupted

-### u-OPL does not display anything on boot
+### OPL does not display anything on boot

 > You may have selected a Video Mode which your TV does not support.
-Hold Triangle and Cross while u-OPL initializes to reset your video mode to "Auto".
+Hold Triangle and Cross while OPL initializes to reset your video mode to "Auto".

 </p>
 </details>